salrashid123/api_gateway_auth/README.md

    --region us-central1  --platform=managed  -q
 ```

-We need to find the auto-assigned URL for this api server...we're only doing this because i'm paranoid and have a handler in the deployed API that
-always decodes and verifies the inbound header (even if Cloud Run would validate it!)
+We need to find the auto-assigned URL for this api server...we're only doing this because i'm paranoid and have a handler in the deployed API that always decodes and verifies the inbound header (even if Cloud Run would validate it!)

-eg. see `authMiddleware()` middleware function in `main.go`
+eg. see `authMiddleware()` middleware function in `main.go`.

 ```golang
 	router := mux.NewRouter()